marciafof/DAFT_0116_OTALORAMarcia/Module_1/Lab_2_Resolve-Conflicts-in-Github/your-code/about-me.md

-Document with facts about me
+Document with facts about me for Lab2